Products

 The final phase is where process control methods are established, along with the production and inspection processes.
 These are key to ensuring that the characteristics are met and continuously undergo evaluation and improvement.

-As mentioned in the Importance section of this brief guide, QFD is a more proactive approach in such a way that it aims to incorporate customer feedback during the initial stages of production and manufacturing processes.
-Also, most quality initiatives focus on minimizing or eliminating errors—human or machine-made—to produce maximum results and achieve zero defects.
+QFD meaning Quality Function Deployment in full form, is a more proactive approach in such a way that it aims to incorporate customer feedback during the initial stages of production and manufacturing processes.
+Most quality initiatives focus on minimizing or eliminating errors—human or machine-made—to produce maximum results and achieve zero defects.
 Unlike other quality management tools, QFD takes the extra step to ensure that design processes capture customer requirements—underlying or stated—toward positive experiences and valuable offerings.

 The overall methodology of Six Sigma lies on the principle of gathering and integrating the VOC throughout an organization’s quality process.
 QFD is an effective tool to do so, as the first and most essential stage involved in it requires obtaining customer requirements using the House of Quality or product planning matrix.